Interior

 What's the tech like?

-Well, where over the Channel entry-level models get a built-in smartphone holder (similar to entry-level Fiat 500s) that allows you to ‘dock’ your device in place of an infotainment display, all versions over here get a 10.25-inch touchscreen.
+While European markets get an entry C3 with a built-in smartphone holder (similar to entry-level Fiat 500s), that allows you to ‘dock’ your device in place of an infotainment display, all versions in the UK get a 10.25-inch touchscreen.

 Pleasingly, Citroen has also seen sense and there’s a dedicated climate control panel just below, with physical switchgear to adjust temperature, fan speed and suchlike.